tryscer/flock/Book/Flock-Music.md

 The Magnolia House is a two-story detached house, covered with white wood boards and light green roof.
 Vilma and I pass across a series of big windows looking into a busy hotel lobby.
 “So long,” says Vilma.
 “Here’s your friend’s headscarf.
 I really do hope we’ll ‘dance again some night,’ Tim.
 You’re pretty to look at from the stage.”
-	I kiss her goodbye. ==When I turn to get back I see Alice standing by the car, wearing my sunglasses, radiant in this sunshine.
-I take slow steps towards her, anxious of what she’ll say.
-What she says is,
-	“You have four hours to change your mind.”
-	With that, she goes right back in the car. ==
-- [ ] delete this
+	I kiss her goodbye.

 ## Track 10: This Is Not a Pipe
+- [ ] radio break
+- [ ] show at the pipeworks
+- [ ] helping a greenhorn find the show
+- [ ] cindy & b.l.
+- [ ] emerson
+- [ ] postcards and fan club
-- [ ] rewrite this entire chapter. everything must go!
+- [ ] somehow eddie gets in the car
-It’s night at the Pomona Pipeworks.
-An elaborate maze of hanging machinery, and the volume tonight is twice as loud, bouncing from speakers into round, metal ovens and breaking like waves on the big, hanging metal pipes.
-It’s like a grotesque cathedral… the band does their Alice number again,

-*(Nobody’s fault\!
-Damn right\!)*

-And suddenly I’m unsure of myself for leaving, and loving Alice and hating myself, and I find myself standing outside, wishing I’d been a smoker.
-I’m holding a can of Pabst (“What’ll you have?”).
-Alice follows me outside.

-“Hey, you,” she says.
-	“Hey,” I say.
-“Good show tonight.”
-	Alice’s eyes sparkle in the moonlight.
-“Best show tonight.”
+"Come on, Barry, turn on the radio," Alice says.
+​	"Not until Eddie apologizes."
+​	"Never!"
+​	Outside it's an endless, singular mass of yellowing corn fields, interrupted by billboards and road signs.
+​	"So don't apologize," says Alice, smiling a sly smile.
+"Just tell him you regret it."
+​	Eddie chuckles.
+"I'll tell you what I'll do if this hardhead don't capitulate," he says.
+"I'll use my magic on him."
+​	Outside a tall billboard rolls by.
+I watch Barry flinch when he sees the Buzz logo on it.
+Next to the logo is Kim Novac, blonde and slim and black & white, and next to her is a speech bubble.
+Someone grafittied something on the speech bubble...
+​	"What magic do you mean?" says Cindy.
+"Something like *this*?"
+​	"I suppose," says Eddie, confused.
+The graffiti on the sign says,

+*Turn on the radio.*

-	We stare at each other and smile.
+We stare at it until it rolls away from view.
-	Suddenly she bursts, “How can you have enough of that?
-Why don’t you want to have *more* of that?”
-	“I know, Alice, I know,” I say.
-“It’s a good thing.
-But good things need to… to end at some point.
-And you know, it’s good to end them while they’re good.”
-	She comes over and hugs me.
-I pat her back.
-	“I mean,” I say, “what are you going to live off of?”
-	“Well,” she says, “I have a change of underwear.”
-	“What?”
-	“Never mind.”
-	“Also, is that what an enterprising young person should do?”
+​	"Forget it," says Barry.
+​	At the next sign we see a car parked beneath it and when we get closer we see it's Jimmy's car.
+Jimmy has climbed on the sign, spray can in hand.
+Barry stops his car and we get out and look up.
+​	"What's up, Jimmy?"
 I say.
-“You know, Alice, if you’re not going to take care of *number one*, nobody will.”
-	“Ah,” she says.
-	“What?”
-	“I see what you’re doing there.
-I didn’t before, but I do now.”
-	“What do you mean?”
-I ask.
-	“You’re handing me *lines*, that’s what you’re doing.”
-	“Is that so?”
-	“Yeah,” she laughs.
-“Yeah.
-You’re doing it so badly, even I can notice it.”
-	I laugh, too.
-I hold her in my hands…
-	“So since you’re going forever,” says Alice, “def-initely going forever and for-sure tonight…”
-	“Yes,” I say.
-	“...that I should give you your goodbye kiss.”
-	“Kiddo,” I say, and that’s all I say since Alice’s lips surprise me.
-They’re thin and soft, this time wet, and they flutter on my lips and depart.
-	“Always good to leave them wanting more,” says Alice.
-	I laugh.
-	“What?” she says.
-“I heard Cindy say that.”
-	We hold hands.
-She smiles at me.
-I open my mouth to tell her that, her delightful kiss notwithstanding, I still have business to attend to back in Fredericksburg.
-Then Cindy bursts out, crying, telling us they just announced on stage that Elvis died.
+​	Jimmy looks down at us from the ladder.
+​	"Have you been crying, Jim?"
+​	"Turn on your radio, man," says Jimmy.
+"It's the end of the world."
 ## Track 11: The End of the World
 *Hey there, listener Jane, hi there, listener John.
 Come on by the radio, and sit down.
 Your friend, DJ Jonah, has some unpleasant bit of news to dispense.
-It’s written here, on this piece of paper I’ve been handed, that this afternoon, at nine minutes pat four, an accident happened at Fort Hood Basic Training Facility near Killeen, Texas.
+It’s written on this piece of paper I’ve been handed that this afternoon, at nine minutes past four, an accident happened at Fort Hood Basic Training Facility in Texas.
 It says Private Elvis Presley has been hurt by an explosive… excuse me, Jane, John… by an explosive ordinance… a grenade.
 He had recently completed his eight weeks of Basic Training and, since May, was undergoing Advanced Armor Training as part of the 2nd Armored Division, famously known as the "Hell on Wheels”...
 Army medics have set the time-of-death at the scene… excuse me, excuse me… it would appear, and why am I crying, listener JANE, and listener JOHN, that the King is dead… Who would reign over us now?*

 (future insert) *…so Elvis stepped on a grenade and stepped off the edge of the world.
 We need a new King.
 Jerry Lee is underground;*

-By the offramp from US-29 to Salisbury, NC, under a big sign welcoming us to the Hitching Post Drive-In, Barry kills the headlights.
+By the exit from US-29 to Salisbury, NC, under a big sign welcoming us to the Hitching Post Drive-In, Barry kills the headlights.
 We roll up the windows even though the night is warm, and whisper to each other even though the windows are rolled up.
 ​	“Be careful,” Eleanore says to Barry.
 “Don’t bump into Shirley’s car.”
 ​	We’re a long line of cars, all with their headlights darkened, stealing into the immense lot from across the line of little mounds that mark its back perimeter.
 I’m in the back seat; Alice and Cindy flank me, both hugging me.
 ​	Eleanore took my place in the front.
 She’s holding on to the dashboard with a tense anticipation, like a captain at the wheel, as Barry gently glides across rows and rows of cars.
 ​	"God, are they *all* crying?"
 Eleanore says.
 ​	I look up and peer through the nearest car window and see a boy and a girl our age.
 The girl is sobbing into a handkerchief; the boy, red-nosed, is wiping his eyes.
 In the next window, the back seat of the car shows three girls hugging.
-In the next window, an older man, sitting alone and crying; in the one after that, someone tries to console his girlfriend.
-"Maybe it's just a hoax," he tells her.
+In the next window, an older man, sitting alone and blowing his nose into a handkerchief; in the one after that, someone tries to console his girlfriend.
+"Maybe it's just a hoax and someone like made it up," he says.
 We keep moving between cars.
 The lot is so large its edges are shrouded in darkness.
 ​	“Play innocent,” Barry says.
 ​	“We are innocent,” Eleanore says.
 ​	“That’s the spirit,” Cindy says.
-​	The cars are all parked next to speaker posts, wires hanging between the posts and the car windows where the speakers are hanging, and all the cars are facing an enormous screen and on screen, Elvis's gigantic presence looms in black-and-white over the darkened lot.
+​	The cars are all parked next to speaker posts, wires hanging between the posts and the car windows where the speakers are hanging, and all the cars are facing an enormous screen, and on screen Elvis's gigantic presence is looming in black-and-white.
 Elvis's hairline is cut off by the rim of the Chevy’s roof and he's now brooding in a jail cell, maybe dreaming about the time when he'll be free.
 ​	“Look how *handsome* he was,” Cindy says.
 ​	"And so *young*," says Alice.
 ​	“He walks and talks like a real *king*,” Eleanore says.
 ​	“What an *asset* the world lost today,” Barry says.
 ​	"He sings great in this movie," I say.
-"I should say I am sorry we won't get to hear it."
+"I'm a little sorry we won't get to hear it."
 ​	On screen, Elvis is shooting questioning looks at Judy Tyler: two ghosts looking through each other.
 Under the screen I can see Eddie and Rosetta and someone in an usher’s uniform, white and orange.
 Eddie has his hand on the man’s shoulder and Rosetta is shaving bills from a big stack and pushing them into the man’s hand as, above them, Elvis is standing on a little stage above the bar, strapping on a guitar.
 ​	"Now I get the worst part," I say.
 "I will never, ever, see him on stage.
 Never."
 ​	I look to my left and see the couple we parked next to are listening to our conversation.
 They are our age, and the woman looks a little like Alice.
-She now looks at me with widening eyes.
+She looks at me with widening eyes.
 ​	"You're right," she says.
 "Fuck."
 ​	"Hey, I know what you need," Alice says.
 She presses her palm against mine.
 ​	“Forget it,” I say and pull my hand away.
 “It’s lost all meaning now.”
+​	On screen, Elvis is singing,

 *(yor… soyoung and beau… ti-fohl…)*

 When we heard the news on the radio, only a few hours earlier, it didn't come as words but as a dull buzzing in my ears.
-The road was lit but my eyes stopped broadcasting what they saw.
+The road was lit but my eyes stopped transmitting what they saw.
 People were talking around me but I couldn't make out who or what they were saying.
-It was like my mind, to shield me from the news, stopped processing all information.
+It was like my mind, to shield me from the news, stopped understanding everything.
-​	After a while, meaning returned part by part: first I noticed we were not moving anymore.
+​	After a while, meaning returned bit by bit: first I noticed we were not moving anymore.
 Then, that we were parked by the side of the road, along with other cars.
 ​	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
 “I mean, I never really knew him.
 Or have I?”
 ​	“I don’t know why I’m crying, either,” said Alice.
 “Eleanore, do you know why you’re crying?”
 ​	“Shut up, girl,” said Eleanore, sobbing.
 ​	Eddie was sitting to my right.
 He put a hand on my shoulder. “s’alright,” he said in my ear.
-“Just a little bit of shock, boy-o… it’s going to be over in a minute or two…”
-​	His kindness surprised me – and served to underline the gravity of the news.
+“Just a little bit of shell-shock, boy-o… it’s going to be over in a minute or two…”   ​	His kindness surprised me – and served to underscore the gravity of the news.
 ​	“It’s the end of rock'n'roll,” Eleanore said.
 ​	“Nice, really nice,” Cindy said.
-“Cheerful as always.”
+“Ain’t you a ray of sunshine.”
 ​	“She’s right, though,” Alice said.
-“It’s the end of something to be sure.” ​ ​​	More than a few cars were stopped around the Buzz billboard like scattered toys.
+“It’s the end of something to be sure.” ​

+​​More than a few cars were stopped around the Buzz billboard like scattered toys.
 And more of our caravan were ==stopping== by.
 As Barry was maneuvering the Chevy out of the way I saw the Joneses’ Chrysler slowing by, then abruptly braking.
 I heard Joanne scream.
 ​	“Let’s get out of this can,” Cindy said.

 We left the car to the sound of a girl crying.
 We were at the precipice of a gloomy lookout point over the Yadkin river: a dead place with dead bushes and a smattering of sick, spindly trees, all overlooking a slow, sad river.
 An old bronze sign dedicated to a Revolutionary general, green and flaking, made the place feel even more ancient.
 The road sloped down and turned into a wooden bridge.
 The air was dead, no echoes.
 The moon was a sliver of itself and everyone around was a silvery, ghostly figure.
 ​	“It’s eerily quiet,” Eleanore said.
 “I wonder what this place is.
 And *what for*.”
 ​	The caravan folk were scattered between the cars.
 Some went out of their way to show indifference, joking and laughing in the dead, echoless air – but most of them were quiet.
-Some were huddled and hugging; some found quiet spots to be alone.
+Some were huddled and hugging; some found secluded spots to be alone in.
 A man we didn't know yet was muttering to himself and walking in circles around the huge concrete pole at the base of the Buzz billboard.
 ​	"It's a joke, right?"
 ​	Joanne and John came towards us, huddled as if they're supporting each other from falling.
 ​	"It's a joke, right?"
 John repeated.
 He grabbed me by the collar of my shirt, imploring me.
 ​	"It's not a joke," I said to his face.
-"The man has left."
+"The man has left us."
 ​	Joanne came near and treated herself to a hug from me, raising a grumble from Alice.
 She looked up and said, "But how can we be rock'n'roll fans now?"
 ​	Another car slowed by us, its passenger rolling down the window and sticking his head out.
 ​	"What's up?" he said.
 ​	"Read the sign," someone said.
 ​	"Turn on the radio," John told him.
-"But brake the car, first."
+"But pull over first."
 ​
 Over by the tree line, next to a lonely picnic table, Shirley was hugging Patty and Veronika.
 As I watched, Alice ran over to them and joined the huddle.
 Easily, without a word being spoken, the hug expanded to include her.
 I went over with Barry and Cindy and Eleanore.
 I didn’t mean to join – maybe just to put a hand on Alice’s shoulder - but I think Eleanore pushed me from behind and soon enough we were all in there, grabbing and squeezing each other.
 I put my head on Patty's shoulder and she patted my head.
 ​	“I don’t know why I’m crying,” I heard Shirley say.
 “I never even liked that man’s singing.”